Dublin procedure: Why Germany is increasingly failing because of EU countries

 Deutschland stellt Rückführungsersuchen an EU-Länder, während das Dublin-Verfahren Herausforderungen bei Asylverfahren zeigt.

-Dublin procedure: Why Germany is increasingly failing due to EU countries
+Dublin procedure: Why Germany is increasingly failing because of EU countries

-In a remarkable report it becomes clear that in the first half of 2025 as a result of the Dublin procedure, Germany has a need for a return to other EU countries that washed.
-A total of 20,574 takeover requests were directed to other countries, but the actual return of the migrants are behind the expectations: only 3,109 migrants, i.e. around 15 percent, could actually be returned.
-This highlights the challenges with which German migration policy is confronted.
+A remarkable report makes it clear that Germany has a need for repatriations to other EU countries in the first half of 2025 as a result of the Dublin procedure, which has been washed away.
+A total of 20,574 requests for takeover were sent to other countries, but the actual repatriation of migrants fell short of expectations: only 3,109 migrants, i.e. around 15 percent, were actually repatriated.
+This highlights the challenges facing German migration policy.

 The situation becomes even more complicated when one considers the readmissions: other EU countries have requested the take-back of 7,937 migrants in total, with the request being granted in 2,326 cases (around 29 percent).
 Among Germany's requests to Italy, which amount to 3,824 takeover requests, there was not a single case of repatriation, although Italy agreed to 4,477 requests, some from the previous year.
 This throws the Dublin procedure, which is supposed to regulate the determination of responsibility for asylum procedures in the EU, into question.